 Prof Stephen Lord, Dr Jasmine Menant, A/Professor Americo Migliaccio, Prof Jacqueline Close, Prof Nick Titov, Dr Daina Sturnieks, Associate Professor Kim Delbaere

 Between 10-30% of older community-living population report dizziness often leading to functional disability and psychological distress.
 The multifactorial aetiology of dizziness combined with a lack of validated diagnostic tests, and a tendency of clinicians to rely on poorly described symptoms and familiar assessments, are significant barriers to objectively establishing a successful diagnosis and implementing effective interventions.
 Thus, despite effective treatments being available, up to 40% of older people with reported dizziness remain undiagnosed and untreated.
 A multidisciplinary assessment battery, with new validated assessments of vestibular impairments is required for diagnosing and treating older people with dizziness.
-This project will therefore aim to conduct a randomised-control trial of a multifaceted dizziness intervention based on a multidisciplinary assessment, and develop a multiple profile assessment of dizziness for use in Specialist Clinics.
-The sample will comprise 300 people aged 70+ years.
-Baseline assessments will include self-report items and tests of vestibular, cardiovascular, neuromuscular, balance and psychological functioning.
-Interventions will be targeting the key underlying causes of dizziness and will be based on the highest level of evidence for each subtype and condition and include: vestibular rehabilitation, medication management, cognitive-behavioural therapy and exercise program.
-The primary outcome measures will be assessed at baseline and 6-month retest and will capture the four crucial aspects of the trial: reported dizziness, choice-stepping reaction time test (a composite balance measure), gait variability and quality of life.
-We anticipate that our project will produce a validated assessment tool for providing a differential diagnosis of dizziness and solid evidence that the burden of dizziness in older people can be effectively treated.
+This project conducted a randomised-control trial of a multifaceted dizziness intervention based on a multidisciplinary assessment, and developed a multiple profile assessment of dizziness for use in Specialist Clinics.
+The sample comprised 300 people aged 70+ years.
+Baseline assessments included self-report items and tests of vestibular, cardiovascular, neuromuscular, balance and psychological functioning.
+Interventions targeted the key underlying causes of dizziness and were based on the highest level of evidence for each subtype and condition, including: vestibular rehabilitation, medication management, cognitive-behavioural therapy and exercise program.
+The primary outcome measures were assessed at baseline and 6-month retest and captured the four crucial aspects of the trial: reported dizziness, choice-stepping reaction time test (a composite balance measure), gait variability and quality of life.
+We anticipated that our project would produce a validated assessment tool for providing a differential diagnosis of dizziness and solid evidence that the burden of dizziness in older people can be effectively treated.